kyma-project/kyma/docs/04-operation-guides/troubleshooting/sec-01-certificates-gardener.md

 ## Symptom & Cause

-During installation on Gardener, Kyma requests domain SSL certificates using the Gardener's [`Certificate`](https://gardener.cloud/docs/guides/administer_shoots/request_cert/#request-a-certificate-via-certificate) custom resource to ensure secure communication through both Kyma UI and Kubernetes CLI.
+During installation on Gardener, Kyma requests domain SSL certificates using the Gardener's [Certificate](https://github.com/gardener/cert-management#requesting-a-certificate) custom resource (CR) to ensure secure communication through both Kyma UI and Kubernetes CLI.

 This process can result in the following issues:

-- `certificates` installation takes too long.
+- Certificates installation takes too long.
 - `Certificate is still not ready, status is {STATUS}.
 Exiting...` error occurs.
 - Certificates are no longer valid.